How Many Documents Do You Actually Need for Your EcoVadis Submission?

 Why uploading more documents doesn't improve your EcoVadis score

-I regularly see companies upload 50, 60, sometimes 80 documents to their EcoVadis submission.
-They attach everything they can find: certificates, training records, meeting minutes, screenshots, internal emails, sustainability reports, brochures.
+I regularly see companies struggling with the 55 document limit EcoVadis prescribes.
+They want to attach everything they can find: certificates, training records, meeting minutes, screenshots, internal emails, sustainability reports, brochures.
+They often tell me they wish they could upload more.

 The logic is understandable.
 If I give them everything, they'll find what they need.